odentools/vm-signage/README.md

 ## Components

+This kit is composed with 2 components.

-### control-server
+### Signage-device script

+The signage-device script will be used by deployed on your Raspberry Pi.
+It makes the Raspberry Pi metamorphoses into an digital-signage device.

+In the case of normally, the Raspberry Pi should be connecting with any HDMI display or VGA display.

-### signage-device
+### Control-server script

+The control-server script will be used by deployed on [Heroku](https://www.heroku.com/) or your any server.

+You can also use the signage-device as standalone; Actually, using of the control-server is optional, but it allows auto updating of your signage.

 ## Files
-* Procfile - File for control-server (Use for working on Heroku)
+* Procfile - File for control-server (for deploying to Heroku)
-* app.psgi - File for control-server (Use for working on Heroku)
-* control-server.pl - Control-server
+* control-server.pl - Control-server script
 * cpanfile - Definition of dependent modules
-* signage-device.pl - Signage script for Raspberry Pi
+* signage-device.pl - Signage-device script (for Raspberry Pi)

 ## Installation

-### control-server on Heroku
+### Control-server on Heroku

 Firstly, signup on the [Heroku](https://www.heroku.com/).
 And install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your computer.